-Key Information - for explanatory r notes, see Appendix A Policy consultation period 1 November 2020 to 8 January 2021 Policy determined on Policy contact name and position Alan Salt, Principal Amendments after determination The following amendments were made in July 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.
-This policy was amended to reflect the school's conversion from foundation status to academy within Education South West on 1 September 2022.
+Key Information - for explanatory notes, see Appendix A

+Policy consultation period 1 November 2021 to 7 January 2022

+Policy determined on 15 February 2022

+Policy contact name and position Alan Salt, Principal

+Amendments after determination This policy was amended to reflect the school's conversion from foundation status to academy within Education South West on 1 September 2022.
 No changes were made to how the policy operates, such as oversubscription criteria or the catchment area.

-Department for Education number 878-4109 Age range 11 to 18 Type of school Academy secondary school with post-16 provision 1 Admissions authority Education South West Normal round intake Year 7 and Year 12 Published Admission Number 150 in Year 7 30 in Year 12 2 Priority for children to another school ol No Priority for children from another se Broadhempston Village Primary School Dartington Church of England Primary School Diptford Parochial Church of England Primary School The Grove Primary School Harbertonford Church of England Primary School Landscove Church of England Primary School Marldon Church of England Primary School South Brent Primary School Stoke Gabriel Primary School Totnes St John's Church of England Primary School Designated religious character No Admissions catchment area Yes - see below School uniform Yes.
+Department for Education school l number 878-4109

+Age range 11 to 18

+Type of school Academy secondary school with post-16 provision 1

+Admissions authority Education South West

+Normal round intake Year 7 and Year 12

+Published Admission Number 2 023-24 150 in Year 7

+30 in Year 12 2

+Priority for children to another se No

+Priority for children from a linked l school Berry Pomeroy Parochial C of E Primary School

+Broadhempston Village Primary School

+Dartington Church of England Primary School

+Diptford Parochial Church of England Primary School

+The Grove Primary School

+Harbertonford Church of England Primary School

+Landscove Church of England Primary School

+Marldon Church of England Primary School

+South Brent Primary School

+Stoke Gabriel Primary School

+Totnes St John's Church of England Primary School

+Designated religious character No

+Admissions catchment area Yes - see below

+School uniform Yes.
 Some of the items required are purchased from our nominated supplier and the rest from most retail outlets.
 Parents unable to purchase items of uniform or equipment will not be penalised.
 We operate a scheme to assist families in need.

-Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for the exceptional need criterion.
-See below Key Dates Normal round When to apply September 2021 to the National Closing Date of 31 October 2021 Decision ational Offer Date which is 1 March 2022 When to appeal from 15 May 2022 or from 20 days after the refusal, whichever is later 3 Deadline to submit appeal 31 March 2022 Deadline to hear appeal 17 June 2022 4 Key Dates In-Year admission When to apply rom 1 June 2022 for Year Groups 8 to 11 rom 1 September 2022 for Year 7 Decision rithin 10 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 school days of the form being submitted
+Application Form devon.cc/admissionsonline or with a paper form available by calling

+0345 155 1019 or at devon.cc/admissions or from the school office

+Supplementary Information Form n Yes - only to be used for exceptional need priority.
+See below

+Key Dates Normal round

+When to apply ber 2022 to the National Closing Date which is 31 October 2022

+Decision National Offer Date which is 1 March 2023

+When to appeal From 29 March 2023 or from 20 school days after the refusal, whichever is later 3

+Deadline to submit appeal 31 March 2023

+Deadline to hear appeal 16 June 20 1 023 4

+Key Dates In-Year admission

+1.7 ne 2023 for Year Groups 8 to 11

+ptember 2023 for Year 7

+Decision within 10 school days of an application

+When to submit appeal Deadline to hear appeal chool days after refusal school days of the form being submitted